 Code here refers to any language and the system that makes it up, be it French, English, Igbo, Hausa and so on.
-Code switching refers to that alternate use of two languages in a single discourse event, while code mixing is the simultaneous use of two languages in a sentence, such that one language interpolates at intervals.
+Code Switching refers to that alternate use of two languages in a single discourse event, while code mixing is the simultaneous use of two languages in a sentence, such that one language interpolates at intervals.
 Code switching and code mixing are not mutually exclusive.
-They are used in literary discourse to show cultural context, identity, status and ideology.
-Unigwe code switches and code mixes as a stylistic device as well as a way of situating discourse events within cultural contexts.
-All the excerpts below indicate the speakers are from Igbo ethnic group in South-eastern Nigeria.
-Beyond this, their use of Igbo language gives ethnic identity to the discourse participants, enhances understanding and constructs linguistic and social affinity between participants.
-It also enhances some form of interpersonal relationship between the author and the reader.
-The writer's choice of language, as Eggins (2004: 11) points out, expresses the writer's role relationship with the reader, and the writer's attitude towards the subject matter.
-The use of language involves the construction of ideational, interpersonal and textual meanings.
-The use of one evokes the use of the other.
-Unigwe also tries to provide the direct English equivalents (or translation) of the expressions in Igbo so as to accommodate non-Igbo readers.
+They are used in literary discourse to show cultural context, identity, status, and ideology.
+Unigwe code switched and code mixed as a stylistic device as well as a way of situating discourse events within cultural contexts.